Go Back

 Sauce

-• In a large pot or pan over medium heat add 3 tbsp oil.
-Once hot, stir in 3 tbsp flour.
-Stir in 3 tbsp tomato puree and fry it off for a minute or so.
-By now a paste should form and at this point gradually begin adding in your stock, whisking as you go to avoid any lumps forming.
+• In a large pot or pan over medium heat, add 3 tbsp oil.
+Once hot, stir in 3 tbsp flour until blended, then stir in 3 tbsp tomato puree.
+Fry it off for a minute or so, then gradually add in the stock, whisking as you go to avoid any lumps forming.

-• Once you've added the stock, season with chilli powder, cumin, oregano, onion powder, garlic powder and salt & pepper to taste.
-Simmer for a few mins to thicken, then remove from heat (it will thicken more as it rests).
+• Season with chilli powder, cumin, oregano, onion powder, garlic powder and salt & pepper to taste.
+Simmer for a few minutes to thicken, then remove from heat (it will thicken more as it rests).

 Beef

-• In a large pan over medium heat add a drizzle of oil, then add in onion, red pepper and garlic.
-Fry until it all softens and begins to take on colour, then add in beef.
-Break up with a wooden spoon and fry until brown.
+• In a large pan over medium heat, add a drizzle of oil, then add in the onion, red pepper and garlic.
+Fry until it all softens and begins to take on colour, then add in the beef.
+Break up with a wooden spoon and fry until browned.

 Enchiladas

-• Spread 1/4 of the enchilada sauce in a 11" x 14" baking dish, then place in the enchiladas seam-side-down.
-Pour over the remaining sauce, sprinkle with cheese then bake in the oven at 350F/180C for 25-30mins, or until the cheese is golden and gooey on top with the sauce bubbling around the edges.
+• Spread 1/4 of the remaining enchilada sauce in a 11" x 14" baking dish, then place in the enchiladas seam-side-down.
+Pour over the remaining sauce, sprinkle with cheese, then bake in the oven for 25-30mins, or until the cheese is golden and gooey on top with the sauce bubbling around the edges.

 Serve